-TESS Sector 77 observations include physical orbits 161 and 162 of the spacecraft around the Earth.
-Sector 77 observations were truncated on April 6 because the on-board data recorder filled up due to a missed downlink on April 1.
-Observations did not resume until April 16 because the spacecraft was in Safe Hold mode.
-A total of 10.022 days of observations were lost due to these two events.
+TESS Sector 78 observations include physical orbits 163 and 164 of the spacecraft around the Earth.
+Sector 78 observations were truncated on April 23 because the spacecraft was in Safe Hold mode; observations resumed on May 3.
+A total of 10.72 days of observations were lost due to the Safe Hold.